open-mmlab/mmdetection/docs/tutorials/customize_runtime.md

 ]
 ```

+By default the hook's priority is set as `NORMAL` during registration.

 ### Use hooks implemented in MMCV

 If the hook is already implemented in MMCV, you can directly modify the config to use the hook as below